-Further, if the spouse incurs a tort debt during marriage, the creditor may be able to enforce any resulting judgment against any and all community property, even if the client does not have personal liability for the debt, and the creditor can advantage of the community presumption.
+While the marital relationship itself does not create vicarious liability, one spouse acting as the agent of the other spouse can expose the entire marital estate to a debt incurred by the agent spouse.
+If the client's spouse acting individually incurs a tort debt during marriage, the creditor may be able to enforce any resulting judgment against any and all community property, even if the client does not have personal liability for the debt, and the creditor can take advantage of the community presumption.
 A breach of contract claim will expose the client's one-half interest in the joint community and the spouse's special community to liability as well.
 A debt, contract or tort, incurred before marriage by the spouse will expose the client's interest in any joint or the spouse's special community property to liability.
-See II, E, supra.
+See IX, infra.